savvagent/tiny-i18next/README.md

 # i18n

 This is a tiny and simple class for i18n translations.
 It supports placeholders and various plurals.
+It requires a modern browser or node 16.x or greater

 ## Installation